MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W2D1**

 * Fix bugs on your final project.
+Get a friend to test that the bugs are fixed.
+* * Finish mapping out your list of 200 companies.
+  * Add companies to your list using
-* [Apply to the big tech companies.][fortune500]
-Big companies typically take longer to review applicants.
+  * One of the tech companies spreadsheets (link is above).
+  * The Jobberwocky companies index.
+  * The [A List][a-list] of tech companies.
 * Read about [job search etiquette][job-search-etiquette]
 * Continue pairboarding and attending algorithms lectures.